 The Master Plan addresses sprawl through a sector-based approach to growth.
 Standards for green and open space vary from sector to sector, emphasizing appropriate density levels and growth boundaries.
 Walking is emphasized as a primary mode of transportation via a "10 minute walk principle" and a campus shuttle is provided for more distant areas of campus.

-OSU is a charter signatory of the American College and University Presidents Climate Commitment.
+OSU is a charter signatory of the Carbon Commitment, formerly the American College and University Presidents Climate Commitment.
 The commitment requires outlining within two years a path toward climate neutrality.

-In addition to planning for climate neutrality, the Commitment requires greenhouse gas inventories and interim measures to reduce greenhouse gas emissions.
+In addition to planning for carbon neutrality, the Commitment requires greenhouse gas inventories and interim measures to reduce greenhouse gas emissions.
 Read more on climate planning.